philly-tech-sistas/intro-to-javascript/README.md

 Introduces the Document Object Model (DOM) and how to use JavaScript to interact with it.
 Includes finding and modifying nodes.

-### Events and Animations
+### Events, Forms, and Animations

-Introduces events, listening functions, user inputs, and basic animations.
+Introduces events, listening functions, form inputs, and basic animations.

 ## Theme customization